RosettaCommons/documentation/application_documentation/rna/auto-drrafter.md

 All of the auto-DRRAFTER scripts are located in `ROSETTA_HOME/main/src/apps/public/DRRAFTER/`.

-A demo of auto-DRRAFTER is available in `ROSETTA_HOME/main/demos/public/drrafter/`.
+A demo of auto-DRRAFTER is available in `ROSETTA_HOME/main/demos/public/drrafter/` (available in releases after 2020.03).
 Instructions for the demo can be found [here](https://www.rosettacommons.org/demos/latest/public/auto-drrafter/README). ***It is highly recommended to go through the full demo before trying to run auto-DRRAFTER for your RNA.***

 ##Setting up auto-DRRAFTER